samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Concentration Breaker.*** When you damage a creature that is concentrating, it has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the saving throw it makes to maintain [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).

 ***Guarded Mind.*** If you fail an Intelligence, a Wisdom, or a Charisma saving throw, you can cause yourself to succeed instead.
-Once you use this benefit, you can’t use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this benefit, you can't use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ---